dehun/site/pages/articles/18_sep_2013-How to win friends and influence people. Livejournal version.md

 ## Retrospective ##
 Today for the same project I would chose python + beautifulsoup + sqlalchemy.

-* python is just the same as perl.
+* python is just the same thing as perl.
 But more easy to read/write in my opinion and have a better future.
 * beautifulsoup will eliminate the need in regular expressions for parsing HTML pages.
 * sqlalchemy for all the sql works.
 It will prevent all the errors I got with that raw SQL statements.